Finance & Tax Consultants

 Current Income Tax Structure for Australian Residents

 The income tax system in Australia operates on a progressive basis, meaning that as people’s income increases, they pay a higher rate of tax on their earnings.
-For the 2024-25 and 2025-26 financial years, the tax-free threshold remains at $18,200.
+For the 2026-27 financial year, the tax-free threshold remains at $18,200, unchanged from 2025-26.
 This figure represents a significant aspect of the Australian taxation framework, ensuring that low-income earners are not burdened by tax liabilities.

 • $0 – $18,200: No tax.